dlab-berkeley/cornerstone-2015-unix-FUNdamentals/day_one/1-5_scripts.md

 This is a variation on command we created earlier: It concatenates all of the africa files into one large text files containing all africa articles.

 Remember, we are *not* running it as a command just yet: we are putting the commands in a file.

 ### Running a script

 Once we have saved the file, we can ask the shell to execute the commands it contains.

 First we have to tell the shell what program the script is in.
 If we want to run a Python script, we would enter in `python` first.
-If R, then `r` and so on.
+If R, then `R` and so on.

 Our shell is called `bash`, so we run the following command: